dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A85: DCE - Model Card Management Plan
 # Date Created: C18
 # Author: AI Model & Curator
+# Updated on: C29 (Add example for remote vLLM endpoint)

 - **Key/Value for A0:**
 - **Description:** A plan for an enhanced settings panel where users can create and manage "model cards" to easily switch between different LLM providers and configurations.